WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 contain sensitive bytes, but they're always followed by lowercase alphabetic strings from a small set of possibilities, which reduces the chance that a client will sniff them as indicating a particular content type.

+To encourage servers to include the `X-Content-Type-Options: nosniff` header field, clients SHOULD reject signed exchanges served without it.

 # Privacy considerations